Skip to main content Skip to main content

 Publications

-PDF Version available of
+PDF Version available here:

 Online Publications

 County Donegal using the Workhouse records held in the Donegal Archives and various other sources.
+In this publication we explore the early years of the Donegal Workhouses and examine the final years of the Poor Law system.

 The records of the Donegal Workhouses are a truly invaluable source for the study of the local, family and academic history of